jessekelighine/whenever/README.md

 USAGE: whenever [command] <<< [files|directories]
 DESCRIPTION:
     Run [command] whenever [files|directories] are modified.
 Files/directories that are watched for changes are passed to whenever via stdin, this usually means piping [files|directories] to whenever, see EXAMPLES.
     Please do not have any special characters in the filenames.
 EXAMPLES:
     # echo "hmmm" whenever any file in the current directory is modified.
     find . -type f | whenever echo "hmmm"

-    # Recompile LaTeX whenever the source file or style file is modified.
+    # Convert markdown to html whenever the file itself, the style sheet,
+    # or any thing in the src directory is modified.
-    echo paper.tex settings.sty | whenever pdflatex paper.tex
+    echo index.md style.css src/ | whenever pandoc index.md --to index.html
 ENVIRONMENT:
     WHENEVER_INTERVAL    The interval in seconds to check for changes.
 Default is 1 second.